What is the Cyber Essentials (CE) scheme?

 Cyber Essentials Pre-assessments

-When Nettitude initially engage with organisations, the team undertake a gap analysis to measure the organisations existing controls against what is required by Cyber Essentials.
-Having conducted this assessment, Nettitude then provide the organisation with a clear road map on how to bridge the gaps and reduce their risks associated with a cyber breach.
-As the organisation moves towards entry level certification, Nettitude can provide on-going guidance and assistance to ensure all elements of the assessment are being catered for.
+When LRQA Nettitude initially engage with organisations, the team undertake a gap analysis to measure the organisations existing controls against what is required by Cyber Essentials.
+Having conducted this assessment, LRQA Nettitude then provide the organisation with a clear road map on how to bridge the gaps and reduce the risks associated with a cyber breach.
+As the organisation moves towards entry level certification, LRQA Nettitude can provide on-going guidance and assistance to ensure all elements of the assessment are being catered for.